Learning Assistance Program

 In 2018, the Washington legislature passed E2SSB 6162, which defines dyslexia as a specific learning disorder characterized by unexpected difficulties with accurate or fluent word recognition and by poor spelling and decoding abilities (not an eligibility category for special education).
 By school year 2021-22, this bill will require districts to screen all students grades K-2 for indications of dyslexia and to provide intervention if needed.
 Click HERE for more information on the Shoreline Dyslexia Work Group.

-You may contact us via email or phone and we will respond within 24 hours.
+You may contact us via email or phone and we will make every effort to respond within 24 hours.

 Ellen Kaje Ph.D.